sagemath/sagewiki_to_gh-2022-10-10/msri07/discuss.md

 = Topics for Discussion =

  * Star-P model: provide a networked remote engine that does a few BASIC BUILDING BLOCKS in parallel over the network and does them VERY well.
 And that's it.
+All code blocks.

  * Interactive parallel computation -- Adding one high-latency extra clever node to the cluster -- YOU!